CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILER_SUPPORT.md

 In practice, compiler support is often determined by what is covered in our automated testing.

-At time of writing, the oldest relevant compiler is gcc 8.1, the latest offered by Code::Blocks.
+At time of writing, the oldest relevant compiler is XCode 10.1, the latest supported on macOS 10.13.

-With gcc 8.1, clang 10, and XCode 10.1 we can get all the C++17 language features and [most but not all of the C++17 library features](https://en.cppreference.com/w/cpp/compiler_support/17).
+With gcc 9.3, clang 10, and XCode 10.1 we can get all the C++17 language features and [most but not all of the C++17 library features](https://en.cppreference.com/w/cpp/compiler_support/17).
 The following C++17 features are not supported widely enough for us to use: